Keep HOPE Alive

 An invitation to participate in ‘Keep HOPE Alive’ is extended to all students whose grade point averages fall just below the HOPE Scholarship requirement.
 Students who participate in ‘Keep HOPE Alive’ will be awarded a $1,000 scholarship upon completion of the program requirements.
 The scholarship will be awarded at the end of each academic term.

 The list of eligible students is determined by the Office of Financial Aid.
-The number of participants will be based on available funds, and will be determined by the Office of Undergraduate Studies.
+The number of participants will be based on available funds, and will be determined by First-Year & Transition Programs.

 - Program is open to freshman and sophomore HOPE students with a 2.75 – 2.99 grade point average.